A complete guide to the Zendesk automation assistant in 2026

 Key features and capabilities

 For common, multi-step problems, you can build out "procedures."
-These are basically checklists for your agents.
-If a ticket about a "password reset" comes in, the AI can surface the password reset procedure, making sure everyone follows the exact same steps every time.
+These are basically professional checklists for your agents.
+If a ticket about a "password reset" comes in, the AI can surface the password reset procedure, making sure everyone follows the exact same proven steps every time.

 The setup process and knowledge sources